 Located in West Vancouver, Dundarave Pier is a prime spot to take in iconic views back to downtown Vancouver, including the Lions Gate Bridge and Stanley Park.

 For future Olympians and Olympic fans alike, a look at Vancouver's sites from the 2010 Winter Games is a fun way to commemorate these incredible events.
-Start with the Olympic Cauldron at Jack Poole Plaza, by the Vancouver Convention Centre, then check out some of the sporting venues.
+Start with the Olympic Cauldron at Jack Poole Plaza in Coal Harbour, beside the Vancouver Convention Centre, then check out some of the sporting venues.